 A federal appeals court has temporarily blocked the Bureau of Alcohol, Tobacco, Firearms and Explosives from fully enforcing a new rule regulating guns equipped with pistol braces, a popular gun accessory that has been used in some recent mass shootings.
 The scope of the court’s injunction is likely to be limited, however, and is unlikely to prevent the ATF from enforcing the rule nationally.

-The 5th Circuit Court of Appeals, which covers Texas, Louisiana, and Mississippi, granted the injunction on May 23 in response to a court challenge attempting to block enforcement of the ATF’s rule.
+The Fifth Circuit Court of Appeals, which covers Texas, Louisiana, and Mississippi, granted the injunction on May 23 in response to a court challenge attempting to block enforcement of the ATF’s rule.
 Pistol braces are popular accessories intended to increase the accuracy and stability of AR-15-style pistols.
-The rule requires owners of the devices to either remove and destroy the accessories, or register the braced firearms with the ATF by May 31.
+The rule requires owners of the devices to either remove and destroy the accessories, or register the braced firearms with the ATF as short-barreled rifles.
+Until May 31, doing so was free, but going forward, registration will require a $200 tax stamp.

 In granting its injunction, the appeals court appeared to only block enforcement against the plaintiffs in this specific case, Mock v.
 Garland.
 The plaintiffs include William Mock and Christopher Lewis, two Texans who own braced firearms; Maxim Defense, a company that sells firearms equipped with pistol braces; and the Firearms Policy Coalition, a pro-gun rights legal advocacy group.